Sport New Zealand Logo

 • We may need to adapt our coaching philosophy to suit our environment and the athletes we’re working with.

-• As coaches, we should consider the type of educator and leader we want to be, and consistently reflect those ideals in our approach.
+• As a coach, we should consider the type of educator and leader we want to be, and consistently reflect those ideals in our approach.

 Image Source: Canva